khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

 ## State of the backend

-* Supports running search- and compute- based insights over all indexable repositories on the Sourcegraph installation.
+* Supports running search- and compute- based insights over all indexable repositories on the Khulnasoft installation.
 * Is backed by a separate Postgres instance.
 See the [database section](#database) below for more information.
 * Optimizes unnecessary search queries by using commit history to query only for time periods that have had at least one commit.
 * Supports filtering: